Isotope Production

 In cases where reaction data has not been experimentally measured, reaction modeling codes are used as predictive capabilities for estimation of this data.
 However, reaction modeling for charged particle beams remains largely untested, with estimated cross sections often incorrect by more than an order of magnitude, due to a paucity of well-characterized reaction data used for tuning these codes.

-Our group works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
+Our program works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
 Well-characterized data is necessary for improving our reaction modeling capabilities, but also has numerous applications in science and engineering, including:

 • the design of next-generation nuclear reactors,